Holocaust novel wins British foreign fiction prize

 The book shows how the best of human nature can come to the surface even in the most horrific circumstances, Appelfeld said.

-"I wanted to explore the darkest places of human behaviour and to show that even there, generosity and love can survive; that humanity and love can overcome cruelty and brutality.
+"I wanted to explore the darkest places of human behavior and to show that even there, generosity and love can survive; that humanity and love can overcome cruelty and brutality.

 "As the relationship between Hugo and Mariana evolves, this deceptively simple narrative does something extraordinary, carrying the reader to a liminal territory in which deep sensuality exists alongside unfathomable brutality," said Hephzibah Anderson, journalist and one of the prize's judges.

-Born in 1932 in what is now Western Ukraine, Appelfeld was deported to a labour camp when he was seven years old.
+Born in 1932 in what is now Western Ukraine, Appelfeld was deported to a labor camp when he was seven years old.

 He managed to escape, and was picked up by the Red Army in 1944, eventually making his way to Italy and finally reaching Palestine in 1946, aged 14.